fhanifah/NRS528_Farrah/Assignments/Coding_Challenges/Final_Challenge/README.md

 Steps:
 1. Extract ne_10m_ocean.zip and etopo10.zip
 2. Install and run the toolbox in ArcGIS Pro using this guide for input files:
-   a.
-Tool 1: Temperature
+   - Tool 1: Temperature
       - Input csv: input csv file, in this example RAMA.csv
       - Input mask file: input shapefile for masking, in this example ne_10m_ocean.shp
       - Output shapefile: output shapefile (would be deleted at the end of this process, process no.4)
       - Output raster: output raster (would be deleted at the end of this process, process no.4)
       - Output Temperature: final result of this tool (raster)
-   b.
-Tool 2: Current
+   - Tool 2: Current
       - Input csv: input csv file, in this example RAMA.csv
       - Output u shapefile: output shapefile (would be deleted at the end of this process, process no.4)
       - Output v shapefile: output shapefile (would be deleted at the end of this process, process no.4)
       - Output u raster: output raster (would be deleted at the end of this process, process no.4)
       - Output v raster: output raster (would be deleted at the end of this process, process no.4)
       - Output vector field: final result of this tool (raster vector field)
-   c.
-Tool 3: Bathymetry
+   - Tool 3: Bathymetry
       - Input Topography Bathymetry: input topography bathymetry file, in this example etopo10
       - Input mask file: input shapefile for masking, in this example ne_10m_ocean.shp
       - Input raster Temperature: file from the final result of this Tool 1: Temperature (raster)